wessenstam/demoguide/docs/privman/mod2/mod2.md

 Continue the installer of Notepad++

----

-**Note**
+!!!
+Note
     You will have to provide the MFA challenge three times due to extra changes that need to be made to the Registry (2x) and Windows Explorer

----

 ## Monitor
 For some situations, there may not be any policy available on applications that the IT department is aware of.
 Call a catch all application.
 This more of an awareness net where with the usage of reporting a list of software can be found that is needed by the user, but due to limitations to the administrative rights, are not able to run.
 Using a Catch All policy, one is already crated and active, these situations can be found.